DipanshuKalra/Emotion-Detection-App/README.md

 # Emotion Detection Twitter

-This app fetches latest 100 tweets of the Twitter username provided and shows a pie chart representing 5 different emotions based on tweets.
+This app fetches latest 100 tweets of the Twitter username provided and shows a pie chart representing 5 different emotions based on tweets. \
+Made a Machine Learning model based on Multinomial Naive Bayes Classifier which predicts the emotion of text.

 ## Getting Started